DarshanN1/minecraftly/README.md

   It has all the features you would expect in a Minecraft server, with additional performance gain including async, cloud computing compatibility, on demand loading.

-  It is distributed under the GNU General Public License - see the accompanying COPYING file for more details.

 #Contributing